 The Grave of the Potato King

 I think this says a lot about the man who commissioned the build of this palace, Frederick the Great.
 A practical man, the best known of all the Prussian kings, who thought of himself “a servant of the state”.
 He was nicknamed “The Old Fritz” by his people, a gentle, enlightened ruler who was rather buried next to his hunting dogs than with pomp and glory in a royal crypt.

 And this is where we find his grave, in the shadow of Sanssouci Palace, set apart slightly from the tombstones of his beloved dogs.
 Someone had placed potatoes on the late king’s grave, probably a way of thanking the man who introduced the potato crop to Germany to put an end to the threat of famine.

 This reminds us of our own worldly desires, so we head to the last part of our day trip.
 From Sanssouci Palace it is a mere ten minutes’ walk until we arrive at Potsdam city centre for our well-deserved lunch.

 Practical Information for Your Berlin to Potsdam Day Trip

 I think that a trip to Potsdam is a great addition to seeing Berlin and will give you some unique insights into life at the Royal Court in Prussian Germany.
-Even if you are not intererested in history, the splendour and the beauty of the parklands are well worth a visit.
+Even if you are not interested in history, the splendour and the beauty of the parklands are well worth a visit.

 How to get from Berlin to Potsdam

 To get to Potsdam’s Sanssouci Park, take a regional train from any of the bigger Berlin train stations (Alexanderplatz, Hauptbahnhof aka Central Station, Bahnhof Zoo).
 Check online for the correct connection – not all trains travel through to Sanssouci Park, so you may have to change trains at Potsdam Hauptbahnhof.
 Line RE1 is a good direct route to take.